jpakkane/capypdf/readme.md

 a plain PDF generation library.
 This work needs to be done by the generating application.
-CapyPDF does have some semantic checks, such as not permitting RGB images in PDF/X3 documents, but they are implemented on a "best effort" basis.
+CapyPDF does have some semantic checks, such as not permitting RGB images in PDF/X3 documents, but they are implemented on a best effort basis.

 ## Status